aliazani/books/linux-tricks/lpic1.md

 * soft link would not use any spaces on the storage so it help us save our storage

 * hard link will use our storage but if we remove the original file , the linked file will work properly and keep in mind if we change 1 file , the other file will be change and this is the option copy doesn't have it.

 ---

+# **Permissions in linux**

+---

+* sh PROGRAM.sh ==> to run shell programmes

+* we have 12 bits for permission for each file or directory or link(every type file in linux)

+* 0(suid) 0(sgid) 0(sticky bit) rwx rwx rwx

+---

+# suid(set user id)

+* It's for executable files

+* run the program with permission of owner of the file

+* These permissions allow the file being executed to be executed with the privileges of the owner.
+For example, if a file was owned by the root user and has the setuid bit set, no matter who executed the file it would always run with root user privileges

+* can't use it for directories

+* -rws rwx rwx
+  * x user to S ==> if we don't have execute permission
+  * x user to s ==> if we have execute permission

+* chmod u+s or 4\-\-\- FILE-NAME ==> to set uid

+---

+# sgid(set Group id)

+* When the Set Group ID bit is set, the executable is run with the authority of the group.
+For example, if a file was owned by the users’ group, no matter who executed that file it would always run with the authority of the user’s group.

+* When the setgid bit is set on a directory, all files created within said directory inherit the group ownership of that directory.
+For example, the folder1 folder is owned by the user user1, and the group group1

+* -rwx rws rwx
+  * x user to S ==> if we don't have execute permission
+  * x user to s ==> if we have execute permission

+* chmod g+s or 2\-\-\- FILE-NAME ==> to set uid

+---

+# Sticky bit

+* When the sticky bit is set on a directory, only the root user, the owner of the directory, and the owner of a file can remove files within said directory

+* -rwx rwx rwt
+  * x user to X ==> if we don't have execute permission
+  * x user to x ==> if we have execute permission

+* chmod o+t or 1\-\-\- FILE-NAME ==> to set uid

+---